sakloui/jorban-martysmods.github.io/docs/special-and-others/special-games/fivem.md

 {: .warning-title }
 > IMPORTANT NOTICE:
 >
 > As of Aug.
 06.2023, FiveM released an update to their client, blocking version 5.9 and above.
 This also blocked the hotfix designed to prevent crashes.
 >
 > As of Sep 01.2023, this block remains in place.
 However, an update to the beta and the latest `Update channel` has been pushed to unblock version 5.9.1 users.
 >
-> Therefore, **switch your FiveM `Update channel` to `Beta` or `Latest`**, and **install the latest version of ReShade** from [ReShade's website](https://reshade.me). - Jorban Sep 01.2023
+> Therefore, **switch your FiveM `Update channel` to `Beta` or `Latest`**, and **install the latest version of ReShade** from [ReShade's website](https://reshade.me).
 >
 > ![FiveM Release Channel](../images/fivem/fivem_release_channel.png)

-The installation process remains the same as before.
+>
+> Passing up this notice will not allow ReShade to work properly in your game.
+Do not utilize older builds of ReShade. - Jordan Oct.
+10th, 2023

 ---

-# FiveM
+## FiveM

-FiveM, a modification platform for Grand Theft Auto V typically used for PVP and roleplay servers, demands specific procedures to integrate ReShade with the client properly.
+FiveM is a modification platform for Grand Theft Auto V, typically used for PVP and roleplay servers.

+Unfortunately, FiveM requires procedures from the end user in order to properlly allow ReShade to be installed to their client.

-Unfortunately, this design choice stems from the FiveM developers and there is nothing that the ReShade community can do to circumvent this!
+This design choice stems from the FiveM developers and there is nothing that the ReShade community can do to circumvent this.

-To install ReShade to FiveM, please follow the step-by-step guide below:
+Please do not ask for additional help in relation to getting FiveM to work in accordance of the ReShade Discord, as all of the information you need to get ReShade running in FiveM is in this guide.

 ---

 ## **Step 1:** Install ReShade to GTAV

 Begin by installing ReShade to GTAV from the [ReShade website](https://reshade.me).
+Always install the latest version of ReShade.
+Using older builds of ReShade will only cause issues for you in the future.

-* If you're unsure on how to install ReShade to GTAV, you can follow our guide for [installing ReShade](https://guides.martysmods.com/docs/basic-reshade-guides/downloading-and-installing-reshade/)!
+If you're unsure on how to install ReShade to GTAV, you can follow our guide for [installing ReShade](https://guides.martysmods.com/docs/basic-reshade-guides/downloading-and-installing-reshade/)!

-* Please ensure that you are using the latest version of ReShade!

-{: .warning }
-> Ensure ReShade is installed to `GTA5.exe`.
->
-> Installing to the launcher provides an incorrect binary, preventing proper ReShade injection.
+**When installing ReShade, make sure that you are installing ReShade to the `GTA5.exe` executable file.
+Installing to the launcher will provide you with an incorrect ReShade install, and will not work for you.**

 ---